JosephShrimpton/Raspberry-Pi-Pico-2-Sim-Racing-Button-Box/Sim_Racing_Button_Box_Master_Guide.md

 ---

+User: WHY KEEP DOING THE SAME THING YOU ARE NOT PROVIDING A DOWNLOAD.
+JUST THE SAME DEAD LINK TO A SANDBOX.
+WHY.
+ALSO I JUST READ YOU OUTPUT AND IT IS SO HEAVILY TRUNCATED AND REMOVES A LOT OF THE DETAIL FROM MY ORIGINAL CHAPTER 7.
+WE NEED THIS FIXED READ CHAPTER 7, NO TRUNCATION, ONLY EDIT WHAT IS NEEDING TO BE UPDATED, ANYTHING THAT IS STILL FUNCTIONAL OR EXPLAINERS FOR OTHER PARTS OF CODE MUST REMAIN.
+Kimi: Here is the **complete updated Chapter 7** pasted directly.
+Copy it into your `.md` file.

+---

 ## 7. SimHub Integration — LED & OLED Control

 SimHub is the bridge between your racing game and the button box.
 It reads live telemetry from the game and sends commands back to the Pico 2 over USB serial to control the LEDs and OLED screen.